ethstorage/web3url-doc/tutorials/bind-domain-names-to-your-flatdirectory.md

 ENS is the most widely used name service in crypto, but interacting with a smart contract on ETH is super expensive (especially uploading a large amount of data), so it will be great to bind an ENS name to an [EIP-3770](https://eips.ethereum.org/EIPS/eip-3770) Address (a chain-specific address standard), and users can upload data on a cheaper chain/layer2 and still be able to use their ENS name to point to that.

-As ENS users, you can add a new text record named “web3” (the value is an EIP-3770 address) in the ENS setting panel, and the Web3URL gateway will handle the rest of it.
+As ENS users, you can add a new text record named “contentcontract” (the value is an EIP-3770 address) in the ENS setting panel, and the Web3URL gateway will handle the rest of it.

 <figure><img src="../.gitbook/assets/Screen Shot 2022-11-24 at 14.42.35.png" alt=""><figcaption></figcaption></figure>